 New York recognition law provides two mandatory grounds for non-recognition: (1) the judgment was "rendered under a system which does not provide impartial tribunals or procedures compatible with the requirements of due process of law"; or (2) "the foreign court did not have personal jurisdiction over the defendant".
 CPLR § 5304.
+In Maryland, there are four mandatory statutory grounds for non-recognition: (1) the judgment was rendered "under a system which does not provide impartial tribunals or procedures compatible with the requirements of due process of law"; (2) the foreign court lacked personal jurisdiction over the defendant; (3) the foreign court lacked subject matter jurisdiction; and (4) the judgment was obtained by fraud.
+Md.
+Code Ann., Cts. & Jud.
+Proc. § 10-704.

-New York law also provides eight discretionary grounds pursuant to which a New York court "need not" recognise a judgment.
-CPLR §
+New York law provides eight discretionary grounds pursuant to which a New York court "need not" recognise a judgment.
+CPLR § 5304(b).

-5304(b).
 These include: (1) lack of subject matter jurisdiction; (2) failure to receive notice of the proceedings in the foreign court in sufficient time to allow for defences; (3) the judgment was obtained by fraud; (4) the judgment (or the cause of action or claim for relief) is repugnant to the public policy of the state; (5) the judgment conflicts with another final and conclusive judgment; (6) the proceeding in the foreign country was in violation of an agreement between the parties establishing a process other than a proceeding in a foreign court; (7) in the case of jurisdiction based on personal service, the foreign court was a seriously inconvenient forum for the trial of the action; or (8) the cause of action resulted in a defamation judgment obtained in a jurisdiction outside the United States, unless the U.S. court determines that the defamation law applied in the foreign court "provided at least as much protection for freedom of speech and press" as would be provided by the U.S. and New York constitutions.
+CPLR § 5304(B).